jamesgober/metrics-lib/README.md

 ```

 <sub>Notes: Latest numbers taken from local Criterion means under `target/criterion/**/new/estimates.json`.
 Actual throughput varies by CPU and environment; use the GitHub Pages benchmark history for trends.</sub>

+### Methodology

+- Tooling: Criterion with release builds.
+- Flags for stability on local runs: `cargo bench -- -w 3.0 -m 5.0 -n 100` (increase on dedicated runners).
+- Environment disclosure (example):
+  - CPU: Apple M1 Pro (performance cores)
+  - Rust: stable toolchain
+  - Target: aarch64-apple-darwin
+  - Governor: default (for CI use a performance governor where applicable)

+See also: `docs/zero-overhead-proof.md` for assembly inspection and binary size analysis, and `docs/performance-tuning.md` for environment hardening.

 ## Architecture